ihmeuw/vivarium_research/docs/source/gbd2020_models/risk_attributable_causes/wasting/index.rst

     - {Moderate wasting with oedema} + {Severe wasting with oedema}
   * - Marasmus
     - {Severe wasting without oedema} + {Severe wasting with oedema}
+The above tabel represents GBD definitions.
+In the literature these definitions are highly debated, often defining marasmus as strictly "severe wasting without oedema".

 The nonfatal estimation pipeline comprises five models: